FunkinCrew/Funkin/USER-README.txt

     Open a song
     Hit the '7' key
     go to the song tab
-    Click on the drop down on the bottom right.
+    Click on the drop down that says something like 'stage'.
     Select your custom stage.
     Hit save and save the json.
 Remember difficulty prefixes!
   Custom Weeks: